Lupe zum Vergrößern des Bildes

 • Revising and designing “ELBS approved” clinical trials in the realm of LB

-• The technology working groups are subdivided according to the analyte of focus.
-Currently 3 WG exist spanning the CTC, ctDNA, and EV fields.
-The overarching goal of these groups is to identify optimally suited assays for specific scientific and clinical questions and work towards optimization, harmonization and standardization of these methods.
+• The technology working groups are subdivided according to their focus.
+Currently 3 WGs exist spanning the CTC, ctDNA, and EV fields.
+The overarching goal of these groups is to identify optimally suited assays for specific scientific and clinical questions and to work towards optimization, harmonization and standardization of these methods.

 Activities include, but are not limited to: